Correct method for the stain

 Ketchup & Tomatoes - Use ordinary stain remover and wash.

 Dye and Paint - Soak the fabric as quickly as possible.
 If the pain is water-based, it will be enough to wash with ordinary biological detergent.
 Oil-based dyes are more difficult, but try to quickly wash with petroleum spirits and then wash the fabric as hard as possible, without damaging it.

 Nail polish - Drench a cotton ball in oil-free acetone and dab the back side of the fabric, behind the stain.
 Check first which material the fabric is made of.
 Acetone must not be used on acetate or triacetate fabrics.
 Wash as usual.

 Jam or preserves - Treat the stain with ordinary stain remover or briefly soak the stain in warm water and then wash the jam or preserves stain as usual.

 Toothpaste - Toothpaste can bleach.
 Therefore, it is important to quickly soak the fabric and then wash it as usual.

 Shoe polish - A shoe polish stain should be treated like a grease stain.
-In other words, threat the stain with warm milk as soon as possible and then wash.
+In other words, treat the stain with warm milk as soon as possible and then wash.